IMIO/imio.pm.ws/docs/README.txt

 <SOAP-ENV:Body>
       <ws4:getItemInfosRequest>
          <itemUID>anUidOfAnExistingItemHopefully</itemUID>
+         <showExtraInfos>0</showExtraInfos>
+         <showAnnexes>0</showAnnexes>
       </ws4:getItemInfosRequest>
 </SOAP-ENV:Body>
 </SOAP-ENV:Envelope>
 ************************************************************************

+If 'showExtraInfos' is '1', every available fields are returned, if 'showAnnexes' is '1', item annexes are returned too.

 If something is wrong, a SOAP envelope containing the error message is returned :